-Tedesco and Narvekar, 2010), subpixel variability in the mountains owing to the large (~25 km) pixel size (Vander Jagt et al., 2013), and SWE overestimation in the presence of large grains such as depth and surface hoar (Derksen et al., 2005; Durand et al., 2011).
-A new product, the Calibrated Passive Microwave Daily EASE-Grid 2.0 Brightness Temperature Earth System Data Record (hereafter enhanced resolution PM, Brodzik and Long, 2016) addresses the resolution limitation by providing gridded brightness temperatures at 3.125 km or coarser spatial resolution by taking advantage of overlapping footprints, at the expense of some added noise.
-Even given these concerns, PM sensors could in principle provide less biased information if integrated with other datasets.
+with increasing forest fraction (Nolin, 2010; Tedesco and Narvekar, 2010), subpixel variability in the mountains owing to the large ($\sim 25 \,\mathrm{km}$) pixel size (Vander Jagt et al., 2013), and SWE overestimation in the presence of large grains, such as depth and surface hoar (Derksen et al., 2005; Durand et al., 2011).
+A new product, the Calibrated Passive Microwave Daily EASE-Grid 2.0 Brightness Temperature Earth System Data Record (hereafter referred to as enhanced resolution PM, Brodzik and Long, 2016) addresses the resolution limitation by providing gridded brightness temperatures at 3.125 km or coarser spatial resolution by taking advantage of overlapping footprints, at the expense of some added noise.
+Even given these concerns, PM sensors could, in principle, provide less biased information if integrated with other datasets.
 Doing so requires an independent method of estimating spatially distributed SWE.

 A strong candidate for such an independent estimate is reconstructed SWE.
-From satellite-based imagery in the visible through shortwave-infrared bands, we can successfully map fractional snow-covered area (F{SCA}) at sub-pixel resolution (Painter et al., 2009; Rittger et al., 2013; Rosenthal and Dozier, 1996).
+From satellite-based imagery in the visible through shortwave infrared bands, we can successfully map fractional snow-covered area (F{SCA}) at sub-pixel resolution (Painter et al., 2009; Rittger et al., 2013; Rosenthal and Dozier, 1996).
 From the remotely sensed date of disappearance, snowmelt can be calculated backward to reconstruct SWE for each day back to peak accumulation (Martinec and Rango, 1981).
 Successful examples of reconstructed SWE include large basins in the Rocky Mountains (Molotch, 2009; Schneider and Molotch, 2016) and the Sierra Nevada (Girotto et al., 2014; Guan et al., 2013; Rittger et al., 2016).
-When compared with SWE estimates from NASA's Airborne Snow Observatory in the upper Tuolumne River Basin from 2013 through 2015, reconstructed SWE estimates had a 26% Mean Absolute Error (MAE, Bair et al., 2016) and no bias.
-In contrast, the Snow Data Assimilation System (SNODAS, Barrett, 2003), the operational model used by the National Weather Service, had a 65% MAE and overestimated snow every year in that analysis.
+When compared with SWE estimates from NASA's Airborne Snow Observatory in the upper Tuolumne River Basin from 2013 through 2015, reconstructed SWE estimates had a 26 % mean absolute error (MAE, Bair et al., 2016) and no bias.
+In contrast, the Snow Data Assimilation System (SNODAS, Barrett, 2003), the operational model used by the US National Weather Service, had a 65 % MAE and overestimated snow every year in that analysis.
 Reconstruction's main advantage lies in its provision of spatially resolved SWE estimates without the need for ground-based observations.
 Reconstruction's biggest disadvantage is that SWE can only be calculated retroactively after snow disappears, and it works best in areas with clear accumulation and ablation periods.
-It also cannot assess SWE in the accumulation zones of glaciers, and the capability of current methods of mapping F{SCA} on the ablation zones of glaciers has not been assessed (Painter et al., 2012b).
+It also cannot assess SWE in the accumulation zones of glaciers, and the capability of current methods of mapping $F{\rm SCA}$ on the ablation zones of glaciers has not been assessed (Painter et al., 2012b).